Top-NotchOutdoorSearch

 Here's why that matters:

-It holds a 4.6 star average across 658 Amazon ratings.
+It holds a 4.6 star average across 658 Amazon ratings, and reviewers single out how well built it is.

 The bifacial rear glass adds surface you have to respect.